ros2/ros2_documentation/source/ROS-Framework/About-Nodes.rst

    They must be on the same ROS domain, and their quality of service settings must be compatible.
    If either of those conditions is not met, the nodes do not establish a connection.

-What is the difference between composable nodes and managed nodes?
+What is the difference between composable nodes and lifecycle nodes?
    Composable nodes are components that can share a process and memory.
-   Managed nodes, also called lifecycle nodes, move through defined states so resources are started and shut down in a controlled order.
+   Lifecycle nodes move through defined states so resources are started and shut down in a controlled order.